 - Business debts

 This blog post will focus on credit card debt.
-Our firm is made up of knowledgeable divorce attorneys in Pasadena who are skilled and highly trained in the practice of California family law.
+Our firm is made up of knowledgeable attorneys in Pasadena who are skilled and highly trained in the practice of California family law.
 We encourage you to get in touch with our office should you have any questions about the division of assets and obligations in your marriage dissolution.

 How Debt Is Divided in Community Property States